 Of course, sunlight is intermittent, but this is easily covered with an increase in battery storage, which is becoming less expensive over time, and the blended use of other easily available renewable energy sources, such as wind, wave in certain instances, and geothermal, virtually anywhere.

-Renewable energy systems can be easily designed so that one source can cover for another, making intermittency virtually a non-issue — despite the naysayers who claim this makes renewable energy unreliable.
-Nothing could be further from the truth.
+Renewable energy systems can be easily designed so that one source can cover for the other, so that intermittency is virtually eliminated as an issue, despite the nay-sayers who state that this makes renewable energy unreliable, but nothing could be farther from the truth.
 Anyone who might say that has not been brought up to speed with the level of renewable energy systems today.

 Renewable energy technology advances by the month

-Innovations and advances are occurring virtually monthly and quarterly in vertical axis wind technologies, in superior design and profitable solar installations, and 1 MW, highly powered, and mobile energy generation.
+There are innovations and advances occurring virtually monthly and quarterly in vertical axis2 wind technologies, in superior design and profitable solar installations3 and 1 MW, highly-powered and mobile energy generation.4

 From every angle, renewable energy is the economically and ecologically smartest choice for both small residential and utility-scale power generation.